 - Humanities, Computing, and Design BS

 While the world will always need skilled writers, sociologists, psychologists, journalists, teachers, lawyers, and others whose background is found in the liberal arts and humanities, technology has impacted these disciplines in profound ways.
-The humanities, computing, and design degree takes an interdisciplinary look at the impact of technology on three distinct areas–the liberal arts (understanding how technology impacts the people and societies who use it), computing (developing technical skills needed to create digital tools and manage data), and art and design (understanding how design impacts user experience, data visualization).
+The humanities, computing, and design degree takes an interdisciplinary look at the impact of technology on three distinct areas–the liberal arts (understanding how technology impacts the people and societies who use it), computing (developing technical skills needed to create digital tools and manage data), and art and design (understanding how design impacts user experience and data visualization).
 By combining these skills sets, you’ll be prepared for careers as a digital project manager, digital marketing specialist, or editor for web and emerging media for a range of organizations.

 - Human-Centered Computing BS

-Human-centered computing blends computing, psychology, and design into one degree program that responds to an increased need for software and digital devices to become more intuitive and usable.
+Human-centered computing blends computing, psychology, and design into one major that responds to an increased need for software and digital devices to become more intuitive and usable.
 The human-centered computing degree focuses on understanding the ways in which people use and interact with technology.
 This, in turn, influences how both hardware (devices) and software interact with digital media that is designed to engage users, such as interactivity and interaction.
 This major prepares you for dynamic careers as a usability analyst, human factors engineer, information architect, interaction designer, and user experience (UX) designer.

 - Illustration BFA

 Mixing traditional drawing skills with the latest in digital imaging technologies to create powerful visual communications—this is today’s illustration degree.
-RIT’s illustration major prepares students for a variety of careers within the visual communication field—a field that now includes 2D and 3D design, dimensional illustration, and digital illustration.
-Illustrators find themselves working as games assets illustrators, editorial illustrators, character designers, new media artists, multimedia illustrators, motion graphics artists, or visual developers.
+RIT’s illustration major prepares you for a variety of careers within the visual communication field—a field that now includes 2D and 3D design, dimensional illustration, and digital illustration.
+Illustrators find themselves working as games asset illustrators, editorial illustrators, character designers, new media artists, multimedia illustrators, motion graphics artists, or visual developers.